A Tidy Data Structure and Visualisations for Multiple Variable Correlations and Other Pairwise Scores: Bullseye functionality

 The inner circle of Figure \ref{fig:plot-sc-species-latex} shows the ungrouped score, and the outer doughnut shows the scores for each of the species.
 The html version of this plot is interactive, which is useful to obtain the species represented in each segment and the numerical value of the score.
+As the pairwise structure has the additional column \texttt{n} for the number of observations in each score calculation, the bullseye plot has slices in proportion to \texttt{n}.
+In this display we see there are far fewer Chinstraps than Gentoos or Adelies.
 Generally, it is of interest if there is a high difference among the grouped and ungrouped scores.
 Here the variable \texttt{bill\_dep} has a negative overall correlation with each of \texttt{flip\_len}, \texttt{body\_mass}, \texttt{bill\_len} but positive correlation within each of the species groups.
 The same pattern (known as Simpson's paradox) is present for the pair \texttt{bill\_len} and \texttt{bill\_dep}.
 There are also a number of wedges coloured in grey involving the variable \texttt{island}, representing score values of \texttt{NA}.
 This is because two of the species (Gentoo and Chinstrap) are located on one island apiece only.
 For these species, \texttt{island} is constant and so the association value cannot be calculated and is therefore recorded as \texttt{NA}.

 To demonstrate the linear display available in \CRANpkg{bullseye}, we switch to a dataset with more variables.
-We use the \texttt{acs12} dataset from the package \CRANpkg{openintro} (Çetinkaya-Rundel et al. 2024) which contains results from the US Census American Community Survey in 2012.
+We use the \texttt{acs12} dataset from the package \CRANpkg{openintro} \citep{openintro} which contains results from the US Census American Community Survey in 2012.
 The dataset has 13 variables, only four of which (\texttt{income}, \texttt{hrs\_work}, \texttt{age}, \texttt{time\_to\_work}) are numeric, the rest are factors.
 The code segment below calculates ace, cancor and nmi scores.
 (These three measures were chosen because they are applicable to both numerical and factor variables.)